triSYCL/sycl/sycl/doc/GettingStartedAIE.md

 ## AIE SDF and Chess compilers

-To use the SYCL device compiler you will need an installation of the Xilinx Vitis framework that contains AIE development environment.
+To use the SYCL device compiler you will need an installation of the AMD Vitis framework that contains AIE development environment.

 While we do not really use AIE ADF tools, we make use of the tools it relies on for our AI Engine kernel compilation.
-In this case the `xchesscc` compiler which compiles our kernels to an ELF binary loadable by the AI Engine using Synopsis's `chess` compiler toolchain.
+In this case the `xchesscc` compiler which compiles our kernels to an ELF binary loadable by the AI Engine using Synopsis's `chess` compiler tool-chain.

-The following environment setup recipe is specifically for Xilinx Internal use and should be modified before this project is open sourced:
+The following environment setup recipe is specifically for AMD Internal use and should be modified before this project is open sourced:

 ```bash